Weak Simplicial Bisimilarity and Minimisation for Polyhedral Model Checking: Introduction and Related Work

-\NT{ The reason why we are interested in \slcsE{} is that it characterises bisimilarities --- in the polyhedral model and the associated poset model --- that are coarser than simplicial bisimilarity and \plm-bisimilarity, respectively.
-This allows for greater model reduction. } \NT{ At the same time, interesting reachability properties can be expressed in \slcsE, as shown, for instance, by the following example. }
+The reason why we are interested in \slcsE{} is that it characterises bisimilarities --- in the polyhedral model and the associated poset model --- that are coarser than simplicial bisimilarity and \plm-bisimilarity, respectively (thence the adjective ``weak'' in the names of the two bisimilarities).
+This allows for greater model reduction, as we will see, for instance, in Example~\ref{ex:min} and Figure~\ref{fig:exa:MinRunExaE}.
+At the same time, interesting reachability properties can be expressed in \slcsE, as shown, for instance, by the following example.

-\begin{exa} \NT{ Let us consider again the polyhedral model of Figure~\ref{subfig:green_rooms}.
+\begin{exa} Let us consider again the polyhedral model of Figure~\ref{subfig:green_rooms}.
 Suppose we are interested in all those white rooms from which an exit (i.e. green room) can be reached without passing by black rooms or corridors connected to black rooms.
 Moreover, we want to know which route --- in the sense of rooms and corridors --- one can follow from each such white room for reaching an exit.
 We start by defining some auxiliary formulas: a cell satisfies formula $ \eta(\mathbf{corridor},\mathbf{white}) \land \lneg\eta(\mathbf{corridor},\mathbf{green} \lor \mathbf{black} \lor \mathbf{red}) $ if it belongs to a corridor and from such a cell only (cells of) white rooms --- i.e. neither green, nor black, nor red --- can be reached via the corridor.
 For the sake of readability, we name such a formula $\mathtt{CorWW}$.
 Formula $\mathtt{CorWG}$, defined as $ \eta(\mathbf{corridor},\mathbf{white}) \land \eta(\mathbf{corridor},\mathbf{green}), $ is satisfied by those cells of corridors between white and green rooms.
-Next, we define formula $\mathtt{WtG}$ that characterises the cells of white rooms, corridors between white rooms and corridors between white and green rooms, by which one can reach a green room, i.e. without passing by black rooms or corridors connected to black rooms: $ \mathtt{WtG} = \eta((\mathbf{white} \lor \mathtt{CorWW} \lor \mathtt{CorWG}), \mathbf{green}). $ Keeping in mind that in the answer to our model checking query we want to see the green exits as well, we define the complete query $\mathtt{Q1}$ by $ \mathtt{WtG} \lor \eta(\mathbf{green},\mathtt{WtG}). $ The result of \polylogica{} applied on $\mathtt{Q1}$ and the ``maze'' is shown in Figure~\ref{subfig:connectionWhiteGreen}. }
+Next, we define formula $\mathtt{WtG}$ that characterises the cells of white rooms, corridors between white rooms, and corridors between white and green rooms, by which one can reach a green room, i.e. without passing by black rooms or corridors connected to black rooms: $ \mathtt{WtG} = \eta((\mathbf{white} \lor \mathtt{CorWW} \lor \mathtt{CorWG}), \mathbf{green}). $ Keeping in mind that in the answer to our model checking query we want to see the green exits as well, we define the complete query $\mathtt{Q1}$ by $ \mathtt{WtG} \lor \eta(\mathbf{green},\mathtt{WtG}). $ The result of \polylogica{} applied on $\mathtt{Q1}$ and the ``maze'' is shown in Figure~\ref{subfig:connectionWhiteGreen}.